 How is Gaucher disease diagnosed?

-In order to arrive at a definitive diagnosis a number of medical professionals with different specialisms are likely to be involved and you can expect to be asked to undergo a series of tests and scans.
-These may include:1,2
+In order to diagnose and evaluate Gaucher disease, a number of medical professionals with different specialisms are likely to be involved.
+You can expect to be asked to undergo a series of tests and scans.
+These may include:2

 - Special blood tests for biochemical markers to evaluate disease burden